-Table 2Pearson correlation coefficients across metrics derived from laboratory and Zooniverse annotations in the Angelman syndrome (AS) group data, low-risk (LR) group data, or for all children together (all) in three ways.
-First, All seg indicates that Zooniverse annotations at the clip level were first combined at the segment level.
-Second, Chunks indicates that they were analyzed directly at the clip level.
+Table 2: Pearson correlation coefficients across metrics derived from laboratory and Zooniverse annotations in the Angelman syndrome (AS) group data, low-risk (LR) group data, or for all children together (all) in three ways.
+First, All seg indicates that Zooniverse annotations at the chunk level were first combined at the segment level.
+Second, Chunks indicates that they were analyzed directly at the chunk level.
 Both of these are based on all the data.
 Third, rows labeled 100 seg indicate that laboratory- and Zooniverse-derived metrics were based on only 100 segments (median over 50 runs in which 100 segments were randomly selected from each child).